Hellsrevenge/uCare/README.md

   * Varvara Kourova, Amanda Murillo, Swechchha Parajuli

 # Demo
 Please follow the link to [Heroku](https://ucare2019.herokuapp.com/) deployment to play with the project.
+To login use leo@ucare.dev as login email and 12345 as a password.

 # License